franciscovillaescusa/Quijote-simulations/docs/source/access.rst

 .. important::

-   Binder is currently down due to unexpected usage.
-If you need access to it please reach out to villaescusa.francisco@gmail.com to circunvent this issue.
+   Please, fill up `this form <https://forms.gle/63CE9p9XUdnPW9js9>`__ if you want to use the Quijote binder.
+Reach out to villaescusa.francisco@gmail.com if you encounter problems.

 +-------------+-----------------------------------------------------------------+------------------------------------------------------------------------------------------------------------------+
 | Cluster     |  Content                                                        |  Access                                                                                                          |